 The bunny flop – Rabbit is rolling on its back with the legs in the air.
 This is a sign that the rabbit is really happy and relaxed, and the movement can sometimes be combined with a binky, which means that the bunny is running around and dancing madly, often jumping up in the air out of pure happiness.

-This entry was posted in Pet Advice on March 1st, 2019 by linnearask
+This entry was posted in Rabbits on March 1st, 2019 by linnearask